$\mathcal{P}^3$: Toward Versatile Embodied Agents: Introduction

-To overcome these shortcomings and build versatile embodied agents, it is crucial plan and manage omni-tasks (i.e., various types of tasks including active, passive, and scheduled tasks) by considering dependencies, user priorities, and environmental context.
-They must support adaptive execution, interruptions, and resumptions.
+To overcome these shortcomings and build versatile embodied agents, it is crucial to plan and manage omni-tasks (i.e., active, passive, and scheduled tasks, as shown in Fig.~\ref{fig:teaser}) by considering dependencies, user priorities, and environmental context.
+Such agents must also support flexible task execution, interruption, and resumption.
 In response, we propose a novel task planning module that jointly processes all types of tasks.
 This module evaluates task priorities and dependencies, while also incorporating a task memory to store pending, scheduled, and interrupted tasks.
-By doing so, it allows the $\bm{\mathcal{P}}^3$ framework to effectively handle complex task scheduling in the real world.
-After the planning phase, tasks that are ready for execution are allocated to the appropriate tool agents for immediate action.
+The planning module selects the available tasks with the highest priority for execution, enabling our \textbf{Perceive–Plug–Plan (${\mathcal P}^3$) framework} to effectively handle complex real-world task scheduling.